 Why Were Actors Painted As Cats By Ukiyo-e Artists In Japan?

 Painting from 1860 from The Story of Otomi and Yosaburo' by Utagawa Yoshiiku.
 Credit: Public Domain

 If you go to Japan, you can find many places where images of cats suddenly appear.
-In modern Japan, cat cafes, cat shrines, cat temples, a cat train station master, and a cat island.
-Cat day is celebrated on February 22.
+In modern Japan, there are cat cafes, shrines, temples, a cat train station master, and a cat island.
+Cat Day is celebrated on February 22.
 Japan does cat worship better than any country on Earth.

 Cats are said to have arrived in Japan about 1,000 years ago.
 Cats traveling onboard ships carrying Buddhist scriptures from China to Japan entered not only the country but the heart of the Japanese people.

-Cats were considered guardians of Buddhist scriptures, but they were also troublemakers, and their mischievous deeds like stealing food or destroying things have been a subject of many Japanese folktales.
-Cat's mysterious nature led to the creation of the Bakeneko, or "cat monster," which is a legendary yokai in Japanese mythology.
+Cats were considered guardians of Buddhist scriptures, but they were also troublemakers.
+Their mischievous deeds, such as stealing food or destroying things, have been the subject of many Japanese folktales.
+The cat's mysterious nature led to the creation of the Bakeneko, or "cat monster," which is a legendary yokai in Japanese mythology.

 Stories of the supernatural legends of Bakeneko can be found in many Japanese folktales.
 The most famous account is the tale of the Nabeshima Bakeneko Disturbance in Saga Prefecture.

-Many Japanese artists loved cats which is one of the reasons why cats can be found in paintings, prints, and sculptures.
+Many Japanese artists loved cats, which is one reason cats are found in paintings, prints, and sculptures.

+Why Were Actors Painted As Cats By Ukiyo-e Artists In Japan?